UCLA Bruins Insider Podcast: Recapping Bruins' Road Win over Indiana

 Senior guard Kobe Johnson notched 10 points for this third-straight game in double figures, adding six rebounds and three assists.
 Junior guard Skyy Clark was fabulous all night, scoring 11 on 4-5 shooting with four rebounds and a pair of assists himself.

-Freshman guard Trent Perry gave some incredibly positive minutes, giving the Bruins an added boost off the bench.
-He finished the game a perfect 3-3 from the field, netting seven points with three rebounds and a block.
+Freshman guard Trent Perry gave some incredibly positive minutes, providing the Bruins with an added boost off the bench.
+He finished the game a perfect 3-3 from the field, netting 7 points with three rebounds and a block.
 His freshman season has seen immense growth in each contest.

 For the first time in a while, the Bruins did not win the turnover battle.
 They coughed it up 11 times while only forcing eight Hoosier turnovers.
-They allowed up 12 offensive rebounds that led to seven extra shots for Indiana.
-They shot a poor 24% (7-29) from three-point range which really hurt them.
+UCLA allowed up 12 offensive rebounds that led to seven extra shots for Indiana.
+The Hoosiers shot a poor 24% (7-29) from 3-point range, which really hurt them.

-Overall, UCLA did shoot fairly well, earning 47.3% from the field and 45% from beyond the arc, making nine of their 20 three-point attempts.
-Besides the misses in the final minute, the Bruins were strong from the free throw line, going 11-14 for 78.6%.
+Overall, UCLA did shoot fairly well, earning 47.3% from the field and 45% from beyond the arc while making nine of its 20 3-point attempts.
+Besides the misses in the final minute, the Bruins were strong from the free-throw line, going 11-14 (78.6%).

-The Bruins will return home for their next two conference matchups, facing the Minnesota Gophers (12-12, 4-9) on Tuesday evening.
-They must continue their winning ways at Pauley Pavilion while taking advantage of one of the highest struggling teams in the conference.
+The Bruins will return home for their next two conference matchups, starting with a meeting with the Minnesota Gophers (12-12, 4-9) on Tuesday evening.
+They must continue their winning ways at Pauley Pavilion while taking advantage of one of the most struggling teams in the conference.

 Ensure you follow on X (Twitter) @UCLAInsideronSI and @tcav30 and never miss another breaking news story again.